Los Angeles rocked by 4.3-magnitude earthquake days after smaller quakes

 The airport said in a statement that operations crews were checking the airport and airfield after the quake but no damage had been discovered.

-The earthquake had a depth of about 9 miles and followed two other quakes within the last week-and-a-half that were magnitude 3.0 or higher.
+The earthquake had a depth of about 9 miles and followed two other smaller quakes within the last week-and-a-half that were 3.0 or higher.

 CLICK HERE TO GET THE FOX NEWS APP

-Los Angeles usually has around five quakes of a 4.0 to 5.0 each year.

-The flaring was conducted after the plant lost power, a spokesman for the Marathon Petroleum refinery told the Los Angeles Times.

-No damage has been reported.
+No damage has been reported in the county.